 The MER is essentially the costs of managing the company.
 Things like staff, office rent, equipment etc. It’s an important point.
 Because as their portfolio increases, their costs stay roughly the same.
 As a result, the MER tends to drop.

 Only this year, their expense ratio dropped from 0.16%, to 0.14%.
 Essentially, the internal management structure means the savings go to shareholders.

 Overall, AFIC is a very low-cost way to access a managed portfolio of Aussie shares.

 I really like AFIC’s long history, and track record of dividend growth.
 Also, it’s large diversified portfolio – around 100 companies from many different sectors.

 Since they’ve shown good performance vs the index, that’s also pleasing.
 But it’s their objective that I find the most appealing:

 To pay dividends which grow faster than inflation, and achieve attractive total returns over the medium to long term.

 Living solely on investments, it’s critical that our income is relatively stable and keeps up with inflation over the years.
 So I’m comforted by the fact that increasing dividends is AFIC’s goal too.

 If anything, I would prefer AFIC had less exposure to resources companies.
-Primarily, because of the woeful returns from resource companies historically, which I spoke of here.
+Primarily, because of the less reliable dividend streams from resource companies generally, given their profits are volatile.

-Although, who said the future looks anything like the past?
-And since they tend to focus on only the largest, dividend-paying resource companies, it may not be a problem.
+But since they tend to focus on only the largest and strongest dividend-paying resource companies, it may not be a problem.